-Town Hall offices are open Monday evening from 7-9, and Tuesday and Thursday afternoons from 1-5.
-Refer to the Contact Page for more detailed information about reaching individual officers.
+Town Hall offices are open Tuesday and Thursday afternoons from 1-5.
+Refer to the Contact Page for more detailed information about reaching individual officials.

 Currently in Edgecomb, Claudia Coffin is Town Clerk, Treasurer and Registrar.
 So, this is where you will apply for marriage, dog, inland fishing and shellfish licenses, and absentee ballots.

 As Treasurer, she collects any liens you owe the town.